Engin-Boot/pong-stage-AleenaSaleem/Stage0/Exceptions.md

 ### Scenario: One of the devices shut abruptly

-  Given - Active devices with game installed in it
+  Given - Active device with game installed in it

-  When - One of the devices go powerless
+  When - the deivce goes powerless during an active game

-  Then - Notify the active player that the other player went offline and prompt if the player wants to 'start-over' or 'exit'
+  Then - On reopening the game, trigger the 'start-state' module

 ### Scenario: The game is closed

-  Given - Active devices with game installed in it
+  Given - Active device with game installed in it

-  When - one of the wants to close the game
+  When - A player wants to close the game

   Then - confirm if player really wants to 'exit' or 'resume'

 ### Scenario: A player confirms exit

-  Given - Active devices with game installed in it
+  Given - Active device with game installed in it

   When - player confirms game exit

-  Then - Notify the active player that the other player went offline and prompt if the player wants to 'start-over' or 'exit'
+  Then - log the statistics and exit